apishore/experiment-qa/README.md

 npm run generate
 ```

-4. Check tests at stc/tests folder
+4. Check generated tests in the ./src/tests folder

 ## How to collect test ids to build subjects?

-In depends on your project structure, write simple script to collect test ids from
+It depends on your project structure.

+- write simple script to collect test ids from
   your project source code or software requirements.
+- Maintain it manually
+- Export them from your UI design system

 ## How to add more tests for my UI?

-1. Login to any AI system
+- Login to any AI system
-2. Pass your source code and software requirements
-3. Give a sample of test plan
+- Give a sample of test plan
-4. Ask to generate test plan for certain cases
+- Ask to generate test plan for certain cases
-5. Copy generated test plan to the google sheet
+- Copy generated test plan to the google sheet
-7. Fix obvious mistakes
+- Fix obvious mistakes, add new actions and checks if required
+- Add support of new actions and checks into the code generator
-8. Generate tests agains
+- Generate tests and run them